 The kindergarten to grade 2 lessons focus on foundational mathematics skills and build number sense.
 The grades 3–4 lessons explore prerequisite topics in algebra readiness, including place value concepts; addition and subtraction of whole numbers; multiplication and division concepts; fraction concepts; multiplication and division strategies; multiplication and division of whole numbers; modeling, comparing, and ordering fractions; and fraction and decimal relationships.
 The middle school lessons cover algebra readiness topics such as variables; equivalence, expressions, and equations; ratios and rates; and proportional reasoning.

-Tags: Mathematics Institute for Learning Disabilities and Difficulties Tier II Supplemental Mathematics Intervention: Grades 3 and 4 The Validation of Early Mathematics Interventions 3-Tier Mathematics Model
+Tags: Mathematics and Science Institute for Students With Special Needs Tier II Supplemental Mathematics Intervention: Grades 3 and 4 The Validation of Early Mathematics Interventions 3-Tier Mathematics Model

 Matt Ellinger and Patrick Hurley of the SERP Design Center in San Francisco will explore the Word Generation vocabulary program during their Meadows Distinguished Lecture "Word Generation for English Learners" from 11 a.m. to 12:30 p.m. on December 10 in the Dean's Conference Room (SZB 238).
 To RSVP, send an e-mail with “SERP” in the subject line to firstname.lastname@example.org.